qossmic/deptrac/docs/configuration.md

 <td>exclude_files</td>
 <td>

-A list of regular expression-patterns to determine which files to exclude, e.g. test files or config
+A list of regular expression-patterns to determine which files or directories to exclude, e.g. test files or config

 </td>